FultonBrowne/Ara-android/README.md

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/andromeda-software/Ara-android/issues).
 If you contribute please commit to a new branch and explain details in your pull request not in your commit.

+If you want to become an active contributor go [here](https://findcollabs.com/project/RRBNiqp3CQVNFGTsHWQn).

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/fultonbrowne/ara-android)